Limerick Cricket Club

 Limerick Cricket Club has consistently had members in the Munster representative cricket team, particularly during the 80’s when it made up the bulk of the team.

 May 25th 2012 will go down as an historic day for Limerick Cricket Club.
 On this day the Club put in place its first dressing room/Clubhouse in its new home in Adare.
 A mat wicket was laid in the summer of 2010 and the the Club played its first match on a ground they can call their own on the 17th of July 2011.
 These are very exciting times for our Club.
 Success has returned on the field too.
 The club acheived a Minor League and Cup double in 2011 and successfully defended their league trophy the following season.
 The team went on to win the Junior League in 2015 and thus promotion to the Premier League once again.
 We now field teams in all four league and cup competitions in the Munster Cricket Union.
 In 2016 we competed in the National Cup.
 We became the first Munster side to reach an All-Ireland Final when we reached the National Cup Final in 2018.
-The future certainly is bright!

 Download ClubZap